-Dark chocolate improves calmnessMay 3rd, 2013 in Psychology & Psychiatry /
+Dark chocolate improves calmnessMay 3, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Good news for chocolate lovers.
 New research from Swinburne University of Technology has found that the polyphenols in dark chocolate increase calmness and contentedness.